 “Nice, the beautiful” – at the French Côte d’Azur

 The city of Nice is proud of calling itself the 5th most popular city in France.
 Correctly, in our opinion, not only because it is officially the 5th biggest city in the country.
-The harbor city with about 350.000 inhabitants is well known for its rich history strongly connected to Italy since the border to the Italian neighbor is just 30 km away.
+The harbor city with about 350,000 inhabitants is well known for its rich history strongly connected to Italy since the border to the Italian neighbor is just 30 km away.
 Unsurprisingly, the culture and cuisine of Nice are influenced by the Italian.
 But can you imagine how tasty the food becomes when French and Italian flavors complete each other?
 Our Gay Couple City Weekend Nice was mainly about long walks around the old town and its tiny side streets, the busy beach along the Promenade des Anglais, especially with a little sunshine over the weekend, and stops in restaurants, cafés, and bars to enjoy the best of both, Italy and France.
-Nice is beautiful and you can see, feel and taste that even in December.
-You don’t need much, just time to calm down from daily business.
+Nice is beautiful, and you can see, feel and taste that even in December.
+You don’t need much, just time to calm down from the daily business.
 Fun fact before we start with our travel story: The nickname of the city in the French Riviera is “Nice the beautiful” (French: Nice la Belle).
 And we will show you in our blog post some great reasons for that.

 How safe and how gay-friendly is Nice?

-Our home base for our Gay Couple City Weekend Nice explorations was the gay-friendly Art & Boutique Hotel Windsor just a 5 minutes walk away from the Promenade des Anglais and the beach.
+Our home base for our Gay Couple City Weekend Nice explorations was the gay-friendly Art & Boutique Hotel Windsor just a 5-minute walk away from the Promenade des Anglais and the beach.
 What is special about this accommodation in Nice?
 Interested in which art room we stayed?
 Read more about our gay-friendly Hotel experience on the review page!

 Wandering around Nice Old Town Center